mis-wut/meta-json-parser/demo/README.md

 1. Install genson (`sudo python3 -m pip install genson`).

-2. Place a JSON file in this directory (has to have .json extension).
+2. Place a JSON file in this directory (this file has to have .json extension).

 See reddit.json sample used in the paper.

 3. Run `make`

 First `make` run will setup directories for supplied JSON files and generate JSON schema files.
-For each JSON file a directory will be crated containing file raw.schem.json.
+For each JSON file a directory will be created containing file raw.schem.json.
 In our reddit example - directory `reddit` and file `reddit/raw.schema.json` will be created.

 4. Customize the schema and copy raw.schema.json to schema.json in each directory.